dfaria5/faria-ps-csc-script/README.md

 > [!NOTE]
-> This is just my own simple code i use for new installs to put my own settings on windows.
+> This is just my own simple script i use for new installs to put my own settings on windows.
 And since there is a command for using it with internet, might as well make it public.

 # Faria Powershell Utility Setup Config Script
 This is a simple run powershell script for Windows 10 and 11 that cleans and adjusts some windows settings and apps for new installs for better performance.